Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Their primary focus is on their platform that facilitates donor-advised funds, the Donor First platform, or DFX for short.

-Donor-advised funds (DAFs) are charitable giving accounts held by high-net-worth individuals, in collaboration with a financial advisor, where contributed assets can grow in value, tax-free.
-As the assets generate value, the interest and principal are used as funds to be granted out to chosen charities.
-The donor receives immediate tax benefits for each contribution.
+Donor-advised funds (DAFs) are charitable giving accounts held by high-net-worth individuals, in collaboration with a financial advisor, where contributed assets can grow in value, tax-free until they decide to make a donation.

 Design Brief